sony-msm8956-dev/android_device_sony_loire-common/hardware/power/README.md

-# RQBalance based PowerHAL #
+# RQBalance based PowerHAL (binder) #

 This is an Open Source Android HAL, made specifically to manage power states on devices that are using the RQBalance hotplugging governor kernel driver.

 ## Overview ##

 RQBalance-PowerHAL includes the possibility to get advanced interaction with the RQBalance driver by using an "HAL Extension" which code gets used by the main PowerHAL PowerServer that is needed to communicate, through UNIX sockets, with external libraries (currently, librqbalance) running in either 64-bits or 32-bits mode.

 It supports easily extensible and configurable (through Android Properties) Power Modes, Special PowerHints (non-standard, forced parameters, non-compliant to the user configuration, only for really critical situations) and Timed Optimizations (using POSIX timers).

 ## Notes ##

 The external librqbalance library is made for Qualcomm based devices, implementing Qualcomm specific functions to send advanced performance hints, but the concept of the modularity of RQBalance-PowerHAL is done for easy porting across various SoC vendors' specific way of sending special hints.

 ## License ##

-Copyright (C) 2017 AngeloGioacchino Del Regno <kholk11@gmail.com>
+Copyright (C) 2017-2019 AngeloGioacchino Del Regno <kholk11@gmail.com>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.